 • Positive effects on metabolism, increasing lean body mass and decreasing fat

-• Upregulates antioxidant benefit and ligament strength
+• Upregulated antioxidant benefit and ligament strength

 • Improved cognitive function